i05nagai/memorandum/language/english_speaking.md

     * the city's most shocking statistics is its high infant mortality rate
     * the euro area's economic slowdown was confirmed by another statistic
     * the most interesting statistic is that the average time on the site is 14 minutes
+* competition
+    * not nearly as good or successful as sb or sth else
+    * He’s a great person, but no competition for Chris.
 * race
     * competition
     * people